-Are you bringing the ‘real you’ to your work?
+Are you bringing the ‘real you’ to your leadership?

 Ad Florem means “to flower”, which reflects my aspiration to help senior leaders grow and flourish in their roles.
 But an unexpected bonus of having this business has been how many opportunities I’ve had to grow, too!

 After being in business for a few months, I made a commitment to myself.

 I made the decision to only spend time on activities that energised me and where I could add value.
 Basically, if I wasn’t going to feel it, and be energised by it, I wasn’t going to believe in it and therefore wouldn’t perform at my best.

 Three and a half years on, and it’s working great!